tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 ### Copyright and Open Source

-An Open Source license is a form of copyright license that gives anybody who receives a copy of a work to make additional copies and distribute them to anybody they like.
+An Open Source license is a form of copyright license that gives anybody who receives a copy of a work the right to make additional copies and distribute them to anybody else.
 It also allows anybody who receives a copy to make changes to the original work and to redistribute those.
-When applied to software this requires that the source code of the program is distributed alongside the executable program.
+When applied to software this usually requires that anybody supplying the executable binary of a program must also supply the source code if requested.

 ### Copyright Statements